 How do I register?

 You can register to vote quickly and easily online.
 You will need to give your date of birth and your National Insurance (NI) number.
-If you don't know your NI number, get in touch with HMRC.
+If you don't know your NI number, get in touch with HMRC (external website).

 Each member of the household must now register individually, and provide their National Insurance number and date of birth to identify them.

 Previously, one person in each household would register all the eligible residents at that address on the annual canvas form.
 Instead, now you will receive an annual 'household enquiry form' and must add anyone over the age of 16 who is resident in your home.
 Anyone not already registered at that address will be sent an invitation to register to vote.